Skip to the content.

 In this tutorial we are going to make a blinking animation.
-To make it a little easier I have gone ahead and seperated the face from the rest of the head.
-This is optional but makes things easier to demonstrate more clearly.
-(Duplicate the head cube, set the front face to transparent on the head, and all other sides except the face to transparent on the duplicate.
+To make it a little easier, I have gone ahead and separated the face from the rest of the head.
+This is technically optional, but makes things easier because I only want the face to change, and not the entire head, since in figura we can only change UVs of the whole cube at once.
+(Duplicate the head cube, set the front face to transparent on the head, and all other sides except for the face to transparent on the duplicate.
 Make sure to be in Per-Face-UV mode for this)

 For the first part let’s just use this dummy animation.
 To make it, I just expanded the default texture to make space at the bottom and drew a few frames.
-Set the UV box for the face to be the first frame.
+Move the UV rectangle of the face to the first frame.

 function events.tick()